labthings/labthings-fastapi/docs/source/actions.rst

 not have an invocation ID set in a context variable.
 A subclass of `threading.Thread` is provided to do this, `.ThreadWithInvocationID`\ .
-This may be useful for test code, or if you wish to run actions in the backgound, with the option of cancelling them.
+This may be useful for test code, or if you wish to run actions in the background, with the option of cancelling them.

 Raising exceptions
 ------------------